gcabralps/cdcurriculum/README.md

 ***
 ### <a name="week8"></a>WEEK 8
 OBJECTIVES: Resume Formatting (Creddle.io)/Networking
+ASSIGNMENT (**DUE MIDNIGHT**):
-ASSIGNMENT (DUE NEXT CLASS): Upload your resume to Creddle.io, select a template & publish.
+Upload your resume to Creddle.io, select a template & publish.
 Go to Peer Review and email me the link.
 **FINAL RESUMES DUE**

 ***